tpdorsey/tpd-blog/content/Making_a_Good_Cup_of_Coffee.md

 title: Making a Good Cup of Coffee
 date: 2013-08-29
-category: diy
+category: DIY
-tags: tutorial, food, coffee
+tags: Tutorial, Food, Coffee
 summary: Here are some tips for making a better cup of coffee.